borisweb2020/C_Projects/README.md

 - `fibonacci.c` - finds a number from the Fibonacci sequence by using dynamic programming with top-down and bottom-up aproaches
 - `random.c` - generates a random value
 - `char_decode.c` - takes operation mode (0 - encoding / 1 - decoding) as a command-line parameter and accepts characters separated by a space and outputs encoded or decoded characters.
 A line break character is a sign of the end of the input.
 The encoded numbers are represented in hexadecimal
+- `three_functions` - calculates three functions and displays a table in *data.txt* by using output redirection.
+The first column contains the values from -&pi; through +&pi; with 42 measurements at this interval.
+The second, third and fourth ones describe the values of the functions at a point

 ## String Functions:
 - `strcat.c` - changes the file name by using the `strcat()` function